CyVerse-learning-materials/SciApps_guide/step4.rst

 *Step 2: Creating a Workflow*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This step will show you how to build a workflow from the loaded history.
+This step will demo how to build a workflow from the loaded history.
 Assume we just want to use EMMAX for association analysis.

    1. Check the checkbox for step 1, 2, 3, and 6 in the History panel, then click the 'build a workflow' link (on the top of the History panel) to load the Workflow building page.
 Alternatively, Click 'Workflow' (from the top navigation bar), then 'Build a workflow' to load the workflow building page